 TT eSports Level 10M Hybrid

 I’m having a hard time totally liking or hating the Level 10M Hybrid.
+I’m a big fan of a lot of things that TTe did with the mouse.
 It probably has the best build quality among mice discussed in this post, it allows decent physical customization, such as adjusting the elevation and horizontal tilt of the palm rest.
 On the other hand, the mouse is quite heavy compared to your regular everyday mouse.
 Also the relatively short living battery is unfortunately non removable or replaceable.
 It so sad because the Level 10 M Hybrid has the potential to be a really great linux gaming mouse.

 The left side of Level 10 M Hybrid hosts a pair of forward-back buttons, and a four way thumb sticks.
 The forward-back buttons pair is detected on xev, thus can be mapped using xbindkeys and xautomation.
 The 4 way thumb stick however, needs to be programmed using TTeSports config app.
 Now, this is where things get a little bit interesting.
 Aside from M950 and Magic Mouse, all of the mice in this post allow you to create and use multiple profile, but the Level 10M Hybrid goes further by allowing you to store up to 5 profiles locally, in the mouse itself, and then lets you cycle through the stored profiles, simply by pressing down the thumb stick!
 So basically, you can set multiple profiles, button maps and other options on the TTeSport app on aWindows VM, turn the VM off, and switch between profiles on your linux box!
 Very neat!